lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/link-to-solutions.rst

 .. container:: justify

-    Each exercise comes with a proposed solution, see :ref:`solutions-label`.
+    Each  comes with a proposed solution,
+    see :ref:`solutions-label`.